In this FDD Talk post, you’ll learn the following:

 Section I – Background Information

-9. The first Pinkberry store was opened in 2005 by Shelly Hwang and Young Lee in West Hollywood, California.
-Hwang and Lee initially tried to open a formal English tea house at the site they selected for their new business venture but were unable to secure an alcohol permit from the city.
-They went with their backup plan, which was to open a frozen yogurt shop reviving the frozen yogurt craze from the 1980s.
-Pinkberry was immediately successful and so popular that customers were waiting up to 30 minutes in line.
+9. Pinkberry was founded in 2005 by Shelly Hwang and Young Lee in West Hollywood, California.
+Initially, Hwang and Lee wanted to open a formal English teahouse, but were denied a liquor license.
+The business partners decided to go with their second plan, opening a frozen yogurt shop and reviving the 1980s frozen yogurt craze.

-10. In 2006, Hwang and Lee started franchising the Pinkberry concept and the second store opened later that year.
-After receiving a $27.5 million investment from Maveron, the venture fund founded by Starbucks founder Howard Schultz, Pinkberry started expanding across the United States.
-Around late 2009, Pinkberry opened its first international location in the State of Kuwait.
+11. To support the company’s growth, Pinkberry received a $27.5 million investment from Maveron, the venture fund founded by Starbucks founder Howard Schultz.
+Following the investment, additional Pinkberry locations opened all over Southern California and also in New York.
+In 2009, Pinkberry opened its first international store in the State of Kuwait.

 Entrepreneur’s Franchise 500